zopencommunity/meta/README.md

 # Meta - Introducing the zopen package manager

 Meta adds package management facilities to z/OS, via `zopen`.
 It is similar to utilities like apt, dpkg, yum, yast2, and emerge.
 It is written as a pure shell script to remove any prerequisites (like python/perl/bash etc).
-This package manager is designed for everyday usage of the Zopen Community ports within the z/OS UNIX environment or for those who wish to download the tools.
+This package manager is designed for everyday usage of the zopen community ports within the z/OS UNIX environment or for those who wish to download the tools.

 **Download** the latest zopen package manager [here](https://github.com/zopen-community/metaport/releases).